dani-corie/pysh/README.md

 ### mkdir

 It's a shortcut to `os.mkdir` with path expansion.
+Creates a directory at the given location.

 ### mv